heinzermch/heinzermch.github.io/_posts/2020-07-16-deepmind-lecture-series-part-2.md

 InfoGANs: Adds inference network, force the generator to use each latent variable meaningfully.
 Only works for small categories

-ALI or Bidirectioanl GANs: Jointly learn to generate data and learn representations from it.
+ALI or Bidirectional GANs: Jointly learn to generate data and learn representations from it.
 Two directions, generator and predictor.
 Discriminator sees both places.
-What is the enocders job here? there is a global optimum here, if there is perfect discriminator then the generator and encoder have to invert each other. that would be the global optimum.
+What is the encoders job here? there is a global optimum here, if there is perfect discriminator then the generator and encoder have to invert each other. that would be the global optimum.
 In autoencoder you explicitly minimize this objective, but here during training time the encoder and generator never see each others results.
 Its all trough the discriminator.
 Encoder never suffers from domain shift issues, because it never sees degenerate images from generator, it only ever sees real data.

-BigBiGANs: scales up the previous work: Reconstruction is pretty simliar even at high level.
+BigBiGANs: scales up the previous work: Reconstruction is pretty similar even at high level.
 Lots of semantic properties are maintained.
 All this happens because the structure of the discriminator is shaping an implicit reconstruction error metric in semantic ways.
 Discriminator is convolutional network, so it is good at extracting semantic information.
-Enforaces semantics staying the same.
+Enforces semantics staying the same.
 Has fuzzy semantic memory.
 Get something similar to SOTA of self supervised images.
-NN tends to be very semnatically relevant.
+NN tends to be very semantically relevant.

 #### **3.3 GANs for Other Modalities & Problems**